Image courtesy of Chris Cannon.

 A mix of different Aircraft, some old, some modern, but on the whole the show was well attended and apart from some rain showers on the Sunday, another good weekend at Duxford.

-If you include the hangers packed full of rare aircraft and the tents packed full of just about everything the budding aviation enthusiast could possibly want, from a print to a Hamburger or even a book signed by one of the visiting Veteran, Duxford has it all.
+If you include the hangers packed full of rare aircraft and the tents packed full of just about everything the budding aviation enthusiast could possibly want, from a print to a Hamburger or even a book signed by one of the visiting Veterans, Duxford has it all.